Photo: Kyla Fox

 Augusta was born seven pounds, 11 ounces.
 Her growth and development has seemed to be almost identical with Ryan and I’ve done everything the same in raising them.

 But Augusta appears bigger.
 Or at least the world tells me so.

-What you need to know about baby weight gain As a clinical eating disorder therapist who has recovered from an eating disorder, I am particularly sensitive about, and aware of, people’s comments related to bodies and size.
+As a clinical eating disorder therapist who has recovered from an eating disorder, I am particularly sensitive about, and aware of, people’s comments related to bodies and size.
 I find myself asking myself if I’ve done something wrong: Is there a problem with my breast milk?
 Is there something wrong with my baby?
 What have I done to my child?
 I’ve convinced myself that Augusta’s hunger or fullness cues are not developing properly, or that people commenting on her size are indirectly commenting on how I’ve failed her as a mother.
 I have felt helpless and incompetent, insecure and deeply sad.

 I love Augusta more than I could ever articulate.
 When people tell me how “huge,” “fat” or “so big” she is, I am always taken aback.
 I never know what to say and so I say nothing.
 Initially, I could let it go, but the constant feedback has crushed me.
 I find myself endlessly comparing—looking at other babies, trying to determine how much bigger she is.
 I have spent far too much time worrying about what people are saying or thinking about her, rather than just being present with her.
 And I have looked at her with fear and concern, rather than with only pride and love.
 I feel ashamed that I’ve allowed this feedback to cloud my perceptions of my daughter.
 I feel guilty that I haven’t outwardly protested the comments and protected her.